Ballistic Coefficient Calculator

 The development of ballistic coefficient theory represents centuries of scientific advancement in understanding projectile flight.
 From early artillery calculations to modern computational fluid dynamics, BC remains a cornerstone concept in ballistics science.

-Early pioneers like Galileo Galilei first studied projectile motion in the 17th century, but practical ballistic coefficient calculations didn't emerge until the late 1800s when artillery accuracy became crucial for military effectiveness.
+Early pioneers like Galileo Galilei first studied projectile motion in the 17th century, but practical ballistic coefficient calculations didn't emerge until the late 1800s when artillery accuracy became important for military effectiveness.
 The work of researchers like Francis Bashforth, James Ingalls, and others established the mathematical foundations still used today.

 | Period | Development | Key Contributors |